Part of the Technical Health audit

 What this check does

-SiteCurl looks for a privacy policy page at common paths like /privacy, /privacy-policy, and /legal/privacy.
-It also checks your footer navigation for links containing 'privacy.'
-If a privacy policy page is found, SiteCurl verifies it returns a 200 status code.
+SiteCurl looks for a privacy page at paths like /privacy, /privacy-policy, and /legal/privacy.
+It also checks your footer for links that say 'privacy.'
+If a page is found, SiteCurl checks it returns a 200 status code.

-The check does not evaluate the content of the policy.
-It verifies that a privacy policy page exists and is accessible from your site.
+The check does not judge the text of the page.
+It just confirms that a privacy page exists and can be reached from your site.

-This is one of several trust signal checks under the technical health category.
+This is one of a few trust signal checks under the tech health part.

 How this shows up in the real world

-Privacy policies are one of those pages that nobody reads but everybody expects.
-If your site collects any data at all (contact forms, analytics, cookies, email signups), visitors and regulators expect a privacy policy that explains what you collect and how you use it.
+Privacy pages are one of those things nobody reads but all expect.
+If your site collects any data at all (contact forms, tracking tools, cookies, email signups), users and rules say you need a page that says what you collect and how you use it.

-GDPR (European Union), CCPA (California), PIPEDA (Canada), and dozens of other rules require websites to disclose their data practices.
-The specific requirements vary, but the baseline is the same: if you collect personal data, you need a policy that says so.
+GDPR (EU), CCPA (California), PIPEDA (Canada), and dozens of other laws ask sites to share their data handling.
+The exact needs vary, but the base is the same: if you collect user data, you need a page that says so.

-Google's ad platforms (AdSense, Google Ads) require a privacy policy as a condition of service.
-Apple's App Store requires one for any app with a web component.
-Payment processors like Stripe require one for sites that handle transactions.
-Missing a privacy policy can block you from using these services.
+Google's ad tools (AdSense, Google Ads) need a privacy page to use the service.
+Apple's App Store needs one for any app with a web part.
+Stripe needs one for sites that take payments.
+Not having a privacy page can block you from using these tools.

-Beyond compliance, the privacy policy is a trust signal.
-A site that openly explains its data practices appears more professional and trustworthy than one that does not mention privacy at all.
-Visitors may not read the full policy, but they notice whether the link exists.
+Beyond rules, a privacy page is a trust signal.
+A site that openly says how it handles data looks more real than one that does not.
+Users may not read the full page, but they notice if the link exists.

 Why it matters

-A missing privacy policy can expose your business to regulatory risk.
+A missing privacy page can put your firm at legal risk.
 GDPR fines can reach millions of euros.
-CCPA gives California residents the right to sue.
-The risk is real, not theoretical, and a privacy policy is the first step toward meeting these requirements.
+CCPA gives users in California the right to sue.
+The risk is real, and a privacy page is step one toward meeting these laws.

-Visitors look for privacy links, especially before submitting forms or entering payment information.
-A missing privacy link at the bottom of a signup form raises concerns about how their data will be handled.
+Users look for a privacy link, most of all before filling out forms or typing in payment data.
+A missing link at the bottom of a signup form raises doubts about how their data will be used.

-Third-party services require privacy policies.
-Google Analytics, AdSense, Facebook Pixel, and Stripe all require that your site has a published privacy policy.
-Missing one can result in account suspension or service denial.
+Third-party tools need a privacy page too.
+Google Tracking, AdSense, Facebook Pixel, and Stripe all ask that your site has one.
+Not having it can lead to account bans or denied service.

 Who this impacts most

-E-commerce sites collecting payment and shipping information need a privacy policy to comply with PCI requirements and data rules.
-Customers who do not see one may abandon their cart.
+Online stores that collect payment and shipping data need a privacy page for PCI rules and data laws.
+Buyers who do not see one may leave their cart.

-SaaS products handling user accounts and data need a privacy policy before accepting signups.
-Enterprise buyers check for one during vendor evaluation.
-A missing policy is a deal-breaker for many procurement teams.
+SaaS tools that handle user accounts and data need a privacy page before taking signups.
+Large buyers check for one during vendor review.
+A missing page is a deal-breaker for many buying teams.

-Any site using Google Analytics, cookies, or contact forms collects personal data and should have a privacy policy.
-This includes blogs, portfolios, and informational sites that seem too simple to need one.
+Any site using Google tracking, cookies, or contact forms collects user data and should have a privacy page.
+This includes blogs, folios, and info sites that seem too small to need one.

 How to fix it

-Step 1: Create a privacy policy page.
-Write a policy that covers: what data you collect, how you use it, who you share it with, how long you keep it, and how visitors can contact you about their data.
-Use plain language, not legal jargon.
+Step 1: Write a privacy page.
+Cover: what data you collect, how you use it, who you share it with, how long you keep it, and how users can reach you about their data.
+Use plain words, not legal talk.

 Step 2: Link it from your footer.
-The privacy policy link belongs in the site footer on every page.
-Visitors expect it there.
-Also link it near any forms that collect personal data.
+Put the link in the site footer on each page.
+Users expect it there.
+Also link it near any forms that collect user data.

-Step 3: Cover your third-party tools.
-If you use Google Analytics, list it.
+Step 3: List your third-party tools.
+If you use Google tracking, list it.
 If you use a chat widget, list it.
-If you use cookies for any purpose, explain which cookies and why.
-Each third-party tool that collects data should be mentioned in your policy.
+If you use cookies for any reason, say which ones and why.
+Each tool that collects data should be named on your page.

-Step 4: Keep it updated.
-When you add a new analytics tool, CRM integration, or marketing platform, update your privacy policy to include it.
-An outdated policy is better than no policy, but a current one is best.
+Step 4: Keep it fresh.
+When you add a new tracking tool, CRM link, or ad tool, update the page.
+An old page is better than none, but a current one is best.

 Common mistakes when fixing this

-Copying another site's privacy policy.
-A copied policy may not reflect your actual data practices.
-It may reference tools you do not use or omit tools you do.
-Write a policy that matches your real data collection and handling.
+Copying from a new site.
+A copied page may not match your real data use.
+It may cite tools you do not use or skip tools you do.
+Write one that fits your own data handling and tools.

-Using a policy generator and never reading the output.
-Generators are a fine starting point, but review the result.
-Make sure every claim in the policy matches what your site actually does.
-A policy that says you do not collect data while your site runs Google Analytics is inaccurate and potentially a legal issue.
+Using a page maker and not reading what it wrote.
+Makers are a fine start, but read the output.
+Make sure each claim matches what your site does in practice.
+A page that says you do not collect data while you run Google tracking is wrong and could be a legal issue.

-Linking to a privacy policy that returns a 404.
+Linking to a page that returns a 404.
 This is worse than not linking at all.
-It tells visitors the policy existed but was removed.
-Check that the page actually loads after adding the link.
+It tells users the page was there but got taken down.
+Check that the page loads after you add the link.

 How to verify the fix